rux-lang/Web/src/docs/char.md

 - All char types are **`Copy`** and **`Eq`** by default.
 Ordering (`Ord`) is defined as numeric order of the underlying scalar value (i.e. code-point order, not locale-aware collation).
-- Future language versions may introduce a `Grapheme` type for grapheme-cluster-level abstraction; `char` will remain a scalar-value type.
 - The `char` keyword is **reserved** and cannot be used as an identifier, even in contexts where it would not be ambiguous.
 - In FFI (`extern`) contexts, `char8` maps to C's `unsigned char`, `char16` to `char16_t`,